 Recent years have seen some reexamination of the long-standing practice of applying fertilizer to a lawn or garden in late fall, but in most lawn-care programs in cold-weather climates where winters are a period of dormancy, a late fertilizer application is still recommended.
 A mild feeding to ornamental garden beds or vegetable gardens can also replenish soil that has been heavily depleted by growing plants over the season.
 Consumers are advised to be a little wary of the recommendations from lawn care companies and manufacturers of granular and liquid fertilizers, as their interests are in selling products and services.
 However, independent scientific studies from university programs do confirm that late summer and fall are especially good times to fertilize turf lawns.

-Fall is the time when cool season grasses recover from summer stresses such as drought, heat, and disease.
-If the lawn has been properly fertilized in the late summer and fall, turf grass can begin to store carbohydrate reserves in the stems, rhizomes, and stolons.
+Fall is the time when cool-season grasses recover from summer stresses such as drought, heat, and disease.
+If the lawn has been properly fertilized in the late summer and fall, turfgrass can begin to store carbohydrate reserves in the stems, rhizomes, and stolons.
 These carbohydrate reserves help grass resist winter injury and disease, and serve as a source of energy for root and shoot growth the following spring.
-A late fall fertilization will also provide better winter color, enhanced spring green up and increased rooting.
+Late fall fertilization will also provide better winter color, enhanced spring green-up and increased rooting.

 When to Fertilize

 Although the exact timing can vary due to weather conditions and climate zone, the final fertilizer application should be made sometime in November in most regions--at the point when the grass has stopped growing or has slowed down to the pint of not needing to be mowed.
 Do not wait until the ground freezes, however.
 Ideally, there is still active growth occurring, but not enough to warrant mowing.

 Proper timing is essential.
 If fertilizer is applied too early while grass or garden plants are vigorously growing, it can invite winter injury and snow mold the following spring.
 Do not ever apply fertilizer to frozen soil or over snow or ice.